-ontemporary issues such as long term rural to urban migration, with it the shifting of rural poverty to urban areas and pressure on their limited resources; the imbalanced economic growth of different states, and intra-state variance; the glaring disparities between urban and rural areas; and exponentially increasing ment of the communities.

-inequalities not limited to income; mismanagement of natural resources; etc.; have warranted a shift in the decades old development strategy that India has undertaken.
-There have been numerous attempts to rectify regional imbalance in the past, such as the Community Development Program, Hill Area Development Program, or the Special Area Development Program.
-However, none of them seem to have delivered a long term and sustainable mechanism to ensure equitable and holistic develop-
+ontemporary issues such as long term rural to urban migration, with it the shifting of rural poverty to urban areas and pressure on their limited resources; the imbalanced economic growth of different states, and intra-state variance; the glaring disparities between urban and rural areas; and exponentially increasing rural areas; and exponentially increasing inequalities not limited to income; mismanagement of natural resources; etc.; have warranted a shift in the decades old development strategy that India has undertaken.
+There have been numerous attempts in the past to rectify regional imbalance in the past, such as the Community Development Program, Hill Area Development Program, or the Special Area Development Program.
+However, none of them seem to have delivered a long term and sustainable mechanism to ensure equitable and holistic development of the communities.